matplotlib/matplotlib/doc/index.rst

 :doc:`sample plots <tutorials/introductory/sample_plots>` and :doc:`thumbnail
 gallery <gallery/index>`.

-For simple plotting the `pyplot` module provides a MATLAB-like interface, particularly when combined with IPython.
+For simple plotting the :mod:`.pyplot` module provides a MATLAB-like interface, particularly when combined with IPython.
 For the power user, you have full control of line styles, font properties, axes properties, etc, via an object oriented interface or via a set of functions familiar to MATLAB users.